tradingview-pine-seeds/docs/guide/data.md

 ## Updating the data

+Your end-of-day data is checked and uploaded to our repository once a day.
+You see the data for all previous days on the [chart][tradingview_chart].
+The checked and uploaded today data will appear on the chart tomorrow.
+If the data is not updated till three months, the feed will be disabled.

+If you want to handle higher frequency data (per minute/second), you can use a [REST feed][rest_feed].

+## Accessing a data repository

 We like opensource.
 Our tools help a lot of people because of it.
 But if you want to connect private data - that's completely fine.
-Data is very useful.
-Update it regularly.

-Your end-of-day data is checked and uploaded to our repository once a day.
-You see the data for all previous days on the Chart.
-The checked and uploaded today data will appear on the Chart tomorrow.

-If you want to handle higher frequency data (per minute/second), you can use a [REST feed](https://www.tradingview.com/brokerage-integration/).
-We don't want to keep data that nobody else wants.
-If the data is not updated, will we disable the feed after three months?

-## Accessing a data repository

-For public repositories it is convenient to store access keys in environment variables of the repository itself.
+For public repositories it is convenient to store access keys in [environment variables][env_var] of the repository itself.
 These variables can be safely used in the action code.